Celebrating Women’s History Month

 Her Claim to Fame: A symbol of the power of remaining true to your beliefs

-Her Story: The Metropolitan Museum of Art sums it up nicely for another version of her: “According to legend, St. Margaret was imprisoned for refusing to marry the governor of Antioch.
+Her Story: The Metropolitan Museum of Art sums up this saintly story: “According to legend, St. Margaret was imprisoned for refusing to marry the governor of Antioch.
 Satan appeared to her in the form of a dragon and swallowed her as she clutched a cross in prayer; she then ripped open his belly with the cross and emerged unscathed. … The vanquished dragon lies at her feet.”
 Yowzah.

 Meet: Delilah, of “Samson and” fame